-Physical Building Management ACMO 9002 Email to a Friend Through our Physical Building Management course, learn about the physical aspects of the total condominium site and how to get the most economical life out of common elements through good maintenance practices.
-Focus on proactive maintenance and reactive management for residential condo structures, and examine effective day-to-day building management practices and the handling of emergency situations.
-Topics are covered from a property management perspective and provide a working knowledge of heating, air conditioning, ventilation, electricity, the building envelope, plumbing systems, fire systems, performance audits, and groundskeeping.
-Understand when to call in professionals and how to work with them.
-Learn how to solve problems within the physical building environment and effectively communicate issues and solutions to your condo board.
-Note(s) The course fee includes a required textbook, which will be distributed during the first class.
-You must register for the course no later than three weeks before the start date in order to ensure timely delivery of your textbook.
-If you do not register within this time frame, you may not receive your textbook during the first class.
-This is one of four condominium management courses that will prepare you to write the Registered Condominium Manager (RCM) exam administered by the Association of Condominium Managers of Ontario (ACMO).
-Visit the Condominium Management Certificate web page for more information about the RCM designation and the provincial condominium manager’s license overseen by the Condominium Management Regulatory Authority of Ontario (CMRAO).
+Physical Building Management ACMO 9002 Email to a Friend Our Physical Building Management course teaches you about the physical aspects of the total condominium site and how to get the most economic life out of common elements through good maintenance practices.
+This condo management course focuses on proactive maintenance and reactive management for residential condo structures and examines effective day-to-day building management practices and the handling of emergency situations.
+Explore a range of topics from a property management perspective, and develop a working knowledge of heating, air conditioning, ventilation, electricity, the building envelope, plumbing systems, fire systems, performance audits and groundskeeping.
+Learn when to call in professionals, how to work with them, how to solve problems within the physical building environment and how to effectively communicate issues and solutions to your condo board.
+Note(s) Course Essentials: You will be required to purchase an Association of Condominium Managers of Ontario (ACMO) textbook.
+ACMO textbooks can be purchased at the George Brown College bookstore (either on campus or online).
+You must register at least two weeks before the first class to make sure you have the textbook in time for the first class.
+Timely delivery of textbooks cannot be guaranteed if you register any closer to the start date.
+Registered Condominium Manager Exam: This is one of four condominium management courses that will prepare you to write the Registered Condominium Manager (RCM) exam administered by the ACMO.
+Visit the Condominium Management Program web page for more information about the RCM designation and the provincial condominium manager’s license overseen by the Condominium Management Regulatory Authority of Ontario (CMRAO).
 Recommendation(s) You will have the most success in this course if you have already completed our ACMO 9001 Condominium Law course before you start this course.
 Contact Information 416-415-5000, ext.
 2163 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, use the contact information listed above.
+Check back later to see if we have developed additional schedules for this fall and winter (through to April).
+If you would like to receive an email notification when the spring/summer term (May to August) is released, complete our sign-up form.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.